vincezh2000/PunkFusion/README.md

 ### Project Overview

 I am actively applying various techniques to enhance the performance of PunkFusion.
-Below is a sample result after training for 100 epochs:
+Below are some new creations from our model:

 ![Current Result](https://github.com/user-attachments/assets/4e1ef99f-9a86-4e82-a656-2d6edfef6ccb)